mcdemarco/the-new-kitchen-cookbook/cookies/pizzellesByTheEgg.md

 For real pizzelles use anise extract or oil.

-For chocolate pizzelles use vanilla extract and add 1 T. cocoa and 1 T. sugar.
+For chocolate pizzelles use vanilla extract and add 1 T. cocoa and 1 T. sugar per egg.

 For almond pizzelles use 1 tsp. almond extract.